AlexPap1/What-sThatMovie/README.md

 Future Development
 ---------------------------------------------------------------------------------------------------------------
-In the future, we would liek to implement a way to find where users can watch the movies searched, such as through streaming services like Netlix and HBO Max.
+In the future, we would like to implement a way to find where users can watch the movies searched, such as through streaming services like Netlix and HBO Max.
 We would also like for a way to find the MPAA movie rating or genre, so the user has a better idea of the type of movie beign searched.

 Links
 ---------------------------------------------------------------------------------------------------------------